A Texas woman brutally beat her goddaughter to death and claimed the child's injuries were due to insect bites.

 According to prosecutors, Lott told investigators she had woken up that morning to find Landry in the living room naked.
 Alarmed, she instructed her 11-year-old son to call 911 while she performed CPR on the child.

-Lott also claimed the child had suffered from dust bites and a minor injury to the back of her head while she played on a slip-and-slide in the backyard prior to her demise.
+Lott also claimed the child had suffered from dust bites and a minor injury to the back of her head while she played on a slip-and-slide in the backyard prior to her death.

-However, the police believed the child had been dead for a while due to the state of the body.
+The police, however, believed the child had been dead for a while due to the condition of the body.
 In addition, an autopsy report showed Landry’s cause of death was due to craniocerebral trauma, which included skull fractures, subdural hemorrhage and brainstem contusions.

 The jury disagreed.